Interstate 42 (Arkansas)

-Arkansas Highway 612, known as the Springdale Northern Bypass, is the temporary designation of the future U.S. Route 412 (US 412) bypass around Springdale in the U.S. state of Arkansas.
-It currently consists of a four-lane freeway from a temporary at-grade intersection with Highway 112 in Springdale to an interchange with Interstate 49 (I-49) in Springdale.
+Interstate 42 (I-42), as currently open and known as the Springdale Northern Bypass, is the designation of the U.S. Route 412 (US 412) bypass around Springdale in the U.S. state of Arkansas.
+It currently consists of a four-lane freeway from a interchange with US 412 in Tontitown to an interchange with Interstate 49 (I-49) in Springdale.

-Once completed, the highway is planned to act as a bypass of US 412 around Springdale, relieving traffic and improving travel between the city and Northwest Arkansas National Airport.
-The highway is planned to be a four-lane Interstate-standard divided freeway which will eventually be designated as I-42.
-There is no funding to complete the bypass entirely.
+The highway acts as a bypass of US 412 around Springdale, relieving traffic and improving travel between Washington County and western Benton County to the Northwest Arkansas National Airport.
+The highway is planned to be a four-lane Interstate-standard divided freeway.

 Route description

-As of 2023, Highway 612 begins at a partially completed diamond interchange with Highway 112 within the city limits of Springdale signed as exit 9.
-The two halves of the roadway come together and become a four-lane freeway traveling east.
+As of 2026, I-42 begins at a complex interchange with US 412, west of Tonitown.
+The highway then heads northeast, interchanging with the local airport connector, signed as AR 642, which travels northwest towards Northwest Arkansas National Airport.
+The highway then turns east, encountering a diamond interchange with Highway 112 within the city limits of Springdale signed as exit 6.
 The highway crosses over Spring Creek and passes to the north of a quarry.
 The freeway currently ends at a partially completed stack interchange with I-49 and US 71 just outside the limits of Lowell.

-Once completed, Highway 612 is planned to run from an interchange with US 412 west of Tontitown to US 412 east of Sonora and just west of Beaver Lake.
-The route will run near the Northwest Arkansas National Airport and bypass Springdale to the north.